-Talking to teens about marijuana is necessary but it’s guaranteed to make both parents and teens feel a bit squeamish.
-In 2018, 29 states have legalized medical marijuana and 9 states have legalized recreational use of marijuana.
+Talking to teens about marijuana is necessary but it doesn’t have to make teens and parents uneasy.
+Many states have legalized medical marijuana and 24 states have legalized the recreational use of marijuana.
 More and more, parents are asking for tips on how to talk to their teenagers about marijuana.

 At what age do I need to talk to my kids about marijuana?

 Parents should start the conversation early and often (think approximately age 10).
 If your child is already a teenager, they likely have already gotten lots of misinformation about marijuana.
 Your children should be getting good and accurate information from you first.
 These tips will help arm you with the knowledge and skills that are necessary to successfully navigate the marijuana conversation.

 The good news: The conversation about marijuana doesn’t have to be any more difficult than talking to your teenagers about sex or alcohol.

 The bad news: The conversation about marijuana is just as difficult as talking to your teenagers about sex or alcohol.